-Three distinct patterns of subarachnoid hemorrhage have been described each with their own etiology and treatment/prognostic implications 4:
+Three distinct patterns of subarachnoid hemorrhage have been described, each with its own etiology and treatment/prognostic implications 4:

 Causes include 1:

 The diagnosis is suspected when a hyperdense material is seen filling the subarachnoid space.
-Most commonly this is apparent around the circle of Willis, on account of the majority of berry aneurysms occurring in this region (~65%), or in the Sylvian fissure (~30%) ref needed.
+Most commonly, this is apparent around the circle of Willis, on account of the majority of berry aneurysms occurring in this region (~65%), or in the Sylvian fissure (~30%) ref.

 Small amounts of blood can sometimes be appreciated pooling in the interpeduncular fossa, appearing as a small hyperdense triangle, or within the occipital horns of the lateral ventricles 5.

 Subarachnoid hemorrhages are grouped into four categories according to the amount of blood on unenhanced CT by the Fisher scale.
 This scale has been updated to the modified Fisher scale, which more accurately correlates the risk of vasospasm.